 Waiver of Waiting Period

 A provision in our disability insurance contract allows us to waive the normal waiting period if you were covered under your former employer's group total disability insurance plan within 3 months of your WSU date of hire.
 Please provide verification (via an email from your former employer or a letter on your former employer's letterhead) that provides the following information:

 - Social Security Number

-- Name of Insurance Carrier
+- Name of former insurance carrier

-- Termination Date of Insurance
+- Termination date of former insurance

 - Affirmation that the plan would have paid benefits for at least 5 years in the event of total disability

 A copy of the plan document or brochure from your former employer explaining the plan should be attached to the email or enclosed with the letter.
 Verification from your former employer must be received by the HR Service Center within 90 days of your Wayne State University hire date for consideration.

 Submit verification to:

 Via mail: Wayne State University, HR Service Center, 5700 Cass Ave., Suite 3638, Detroit, MI, 48202